-Then, in a microwave-proof dish, grate the Chihuahua cheese and microwave at intervals of 30 seconds until mostly melted.
+- In a microwave-proof dish, grate the Chihuahua or Quesadilla cheese and microwave at intervals of 30 seconds until mostly melted.
 Stir if necessary to heat evenly.

-Set your oven broiler on low and place the crock at least 6-8 inches from the flame.
+- Set your oven broiler on low and place the crock at least 6-8 inches from the flame.
 Heat for about 5-6 minutes or until the cheese bubbles and gets brown spots.
-Be sure to use a pot holder or oven mitt to remove the crock from underneath the broiler.
+Be sure to use a pot holder or oven mitt to remove the crock or oven-proof dish from underneath the broiler.

-Place the crock on a trivet and serve with warm tortillas to make tacos (yields about 10 tacos) or hearty tortilla chips if you want to serve it more as a dip.
+- Place the crock or dish on a trivet and serve with warm tortillas to make tacos or hearty tortilla chips if you want to serve it more as a dip.